 MHCA has been receiving questions recently about the face-to-face encounter requirements- particularly when a patient is referred to homecare from a clinic or a non-inpatient setting.
 In 2020, the CARES act was passed which gave the ability to have allowed practitioners certify and order home health.
 A few months after this passed, CMS updated the regulations.
 While the Code of Federal Regulations were updated, Chapter 7 was not.
 This has led to some confusion in the homecare community.

-In the 2022 Home Health Final Rule, CMS states “We amended the regulations to reflect that we would expect the allowed practitioner to also perform the face-to-face encounter for the patient for whom they are certifying eligibility; however, if a face-to-face encounter is performed by a physician or an allowed non-physician practitioner (NPP), as set forth in 424.22 (a)(1)(v)(A), in an acute or post-acute facility, from which the patient was directly admitted to home health, the certifying allowed practitioner may be different from the physician or allowed practitioner than performed the face-to-face encounter.”
+In the 2022 Home Health Final Rule, CMS states “We amended the regulations to reflect that we would expect the allowed practitioner to also perform the face-to-face encounter for the patient for whom they are certifying eligibility; however, if a face-to-face encounter is performed by a physician or an allowed non-physician practitioner (NPP), as set forth in 424.22 (a)(1)(v)(A), in an acute or post-acute facility, from which the patient was directly admitted to home health, the certifying allowed practitioner may be different from the physician or allowed practitioner that performed the face-to-face encounter.”

 Here are a couple of things to take away from that statement: